-If the Company desires to stream the television motion picture for all or any part of the twenty-six (26) consecutive week period immediately following the twenty-six (26) consecutive week period described in the preceding paragraph, but within one (1) year of the expiration of the streaming window, then the Company shall make a residual payment equal to three and one-half percent (3.5%) of the applicable minimum for the television motion picture under Article 15.B. (or under Appendix A, where applicable) for a twenty-six (26) consecutive week period beginning on the first day that the television motion picture is available for streaming during such twenty-six (26) week period.
+If the Company makes available the television motion picture for streaming for all or any part of the twenty-six (26) consecutive week period immediately following the twenty-six (26) consecutive week period described in the preceding paragraph, but within one (1) year of the expiration of the streaming window described in Paragraph 2.b.(1), and outside the streaming window described in Paragraph 2.b.(2), then the Company shall make a residual payment equal to four percent (4%) effective May 2, 2014 (four and one-half percent (4.5%) effective May 2, 2015 and five percent (5%) effective May 2, 2016) of the applicable minimum for the television motion picture under Article 15.B. (or under Appendix A, where applicable) for a twenty-six (26) consecutive week period beginning on the first day that the television motion picture is available for streaming during such twenty-six (26) week period.